doritmtm/doritmtm/README.md

+# Repositories Details
+### Projects:
+1.&nbsp; DotNetCars &nbsp;( .Net SQL Server )

+   - A website to show and manage details about cars

-Projects I contributed in college:
+### Projects I contributed in college:

-SMA21-Project ( Java )
+2.&nbsp; SMA21-Project &nbsp;( Java )

    - A file manager for Android built in Android Studio

-CristianaLucaci/PCBE-SistemBirocratic ( Java )
+3.&nbsp; CristianaLucaci/PCBE-SistemBirocratic &nbsp;( Java )

    - A bureaucracy application that simulates clients waiting to get documents from counters.
 It is a multithreaded application where a thread represents a client.

-Wargame ( Java Swing )
+4.&nbsp; Wargame &nbsp;( Java Swing )

    - A application simulating a rts game where you can train troops and attack other players.

-amaliamuresan/Movie-Tracking-App ( Java Spring Firebase )
+5.&nbsp; amaliamuresan/Movie-Tracking-App &nbsp;( Java Spring Firebase )

    - A web application for finding and tracking movies.
 By tracking, we mean saving what movies were watched by a user in it's user account.

-amaliamuresan/Quiz-Socket-Application ( C Sockets )
+6.&nbsp; amaliamuresan/Quiz-Socket-Application &nbsp;( C Sockets )

    - A quiz usable by multiple users simultaneously.
 A user answers the quiz and other users can view the answers to the quiz at runtime.
 Synchronization is done using sockets.